mjordan/merge_csv_columns/README.md

 ## Things to note

 * If there is no record in the secondary that matches a record in the primary file, the output will contain empty cells in the primary record (as illustrated in row 3 of the sample output CSV shown above).
+* You can specify a delimiter with '-d'.
+The delimiter applies to the primary, secondary, and output files.
+The default is ','.
+Others include:
+  * to use a tab, specify `-d t`
+  * to use a pipe, specify `-d \|`

 ## License